 BEAR in mind...

-- Salinity dynamics in the Baltic Sea (GC1, Andreas Lehmann et al.)
+- Salinity dynamics in the Baltic Sea Grand Challenge 1 (Andreas Lehmann et al.)

-- Land-sea biogeochemical interlinkages in the Baltic Sea region (GC2, Karol Kulinski et al.)
+- Land-sea biogeochemical interlinkages in the Baltic Sea region Grand Challenge 2 (Karol Kulinski et al.)

-- Natural hazards and extreme events in the Baltic Sea region (GC3, Anna Rutgersson et al.)
+- Natural hazards and extreme events in the Baltic Sea region Grand Challenge 3 (Anna Rutgersson et al.)

-- Sea level dynamics and coastal erosion in the Baltic Sea region (GC4, Ralf Weisse et al.)
+- Sea level dynamics and coastal erosion in the Baltic Sea region Grand Challenge 4 (Ralf Weisse et al.)

-- Multiple drivers for Earth system changes in the Baltic Sea region (GC6, Marcus Reckermann et al.)
+- Multiple factors of Earth system changes in the Baltic Sea region Grand Challenge 6 (Marcus Reckermann et al.)

-- Coupled regional Earth system Modelling in the Baltic Sea region (BE topic, Matthias Gröger et al.)
+- Coupled regional Earth system Modelling in the Baltic Sea region Baltic Earth topic (Matthias Gröger et al.)

-As for the previous two BACC endeavours, there will be a close collaboration with HELCOM, the intergovernmental organization for the protection of the marine environment of the Baltic Sea.
+As for the previous two BACC endeavours, there is a close collaboration with HELCOM, the intergovernmental organization for the protection of the marine environment of the Baltic Sea.
 HELCOM will integrate climate change aspects into their work, e.g. into the update of the HELCOM Baltic Sea Action Plan.
-Moreover, HELCOM will publish recapitulatory, easily accessible climate “fact sheets” for practitioners, decision makers and the public.
-Baltic Earth scientists will be part of the joint expert network on climate change by HELCOM and Baltic Earth (EN CLIME) which will be responsible for the scientific information of the fact sheets.
-EN CLIME will largely draw its information on BACC, BACC II and the BEAR reports.
+Moreover, HELCOM will publish an easily accessible climate “Fact Sheet” for practitioners, decision makers and the public.
+Baltic Earth scientists are part of the joint expert network on climate change by HELCOM and Baltic Earth (EN CLIME) which is responsible for the scientific information of the fact sheets.
+EN CLIME largely draws its information on BACC, BACC II and the BEAR reports.